 Vaccine Information for Adults

 You never outgrow the need for vaccines.
 The specific immunizations you need as an adult are determined by factors such as your age, lifestyle, high-risk conditions, type and locations of travel, and previous immunizations.
-Throughout your adult life, you need immunizations to get and maintain protection against: flu, tetanus, diphtheria, pertussis, shingles, pneumococcal, HPV, etc.
+Throughout your adult life, you need immunizations to obtain and maintain protection against: flu, tetanus, diphtheria, pertussis, shingles, pneumococcal, HPV, etc.

-- Seasonal influenza (flu) (In general, anyone who is 6 months or older can benefit from the protection of a flu vaccination.)
+Seasonal influenza (flu)– In general, anyone who is 6 months or older can benefit from the protection of a flu vaccination.

-- Shingles (for adults 60 years and older)
+Shingles– For adults 60 years and older

-- Pneumococcal disease (for adults 65 years and older and adults with specific health conditions)
+Pneumococcal disease– For adults 65 years and older and adults with specific health conditions

-Other vaccinations you may need include those that protect against hepatitis A, hepatitis B, chickenpox (varicella), and measles, mumps and rubella.
+Other vaccinations you may need include those that protect against Hepatitis A, Hepatitis B, Chickenpox (varicella), and measles, mumps and rubella.

 Review the Adult Immunization Schedule to see if you need any immunizations.

-Are You an Advocate for Your Family?
+Are You an Advocate for your Family?

 Encourage other adults in your family to check with their doctors for immunizations they may need to help protect against vaccine-preventable diseases.
 Childhood vaccinations will not protect you for the rest of your life.

+Be the example!
 Remind your family, friends, co-workers, and those in the community to get vaccinated each year against seasonal influenza.
 If they are up-to-date on all of their vaccinations, they protect themselves and those around them, especially babies too young to be vaccinated.